MicrosoftDocs/office-developer-client-docs/docs/excel-xll/calling-into-excel-from-the-dll-or-xll.md

 |[xlDefineBinaryName](xldefinebinaryname.md) <br/> |12 | xlSpecial  <br/> |Defines a persistent binary storage name.  <br/> |
 |[xlGetBinaryName](xlgetbinaryname.md) <br/> |13 | xlSpecial  <br/> |Gets a persistent binary storage name's data.  <br/> |

-## Return Value XLOPER/XLOPER12: operRes
+## Return value XLOPER/XLOPER12: operRes

 The  _operRes_ argument is the second argument to the callbacks and is a pointer to an **XLOPER** ( **Excel4** and **Excel4v**) or **XLOPER12** ( **Excel12** and **Excel12v**).
 After a successful call, it contains the return value of the function or command. **operRes** can be set to zero (NULL pointer) if no return value is required.
 The previous contents of **operRes** are overwritten so that any memory previously pointed to must be freed before to the call to avoid memory leaks.